 In the Article 26 definition of “Short Term Rental, Non-Commercial” (appearing on page 61 of the CPC Staff Report) delete the following: “Each blockface is limited to one (1) non-commercial short term rental permit, unless an exception is provided herein.
 Dwelling units located on a corner shall be counted toward the blockface corresponding to its municipal address, as determined by the Department of Safety and Permits.

-Delete number 4 in its entirety.
+In number 4, delete the following: “only one (1) Accessory Bed and Breakfast, one (1) Principal Bed and Breakfast, or one (1) Non-Commercial Short Term Rental is permitted per block face” and insert in lieu thereof “only one (1) Accessory Bed and Breakfast or one (1) Principal Bed and Breakfast is permitted per blockface.”

 In number 5, delete the following: “only one (1) Accessory Bed and Breakfast, one (1) Principal Bed and Breakfast, or one (1) Non-Commercial Short Term Rental is permitted per block face” and insert in lieu thereof “only one (1) Accessory Bed and Breakfast or one (1) Principal Bed and Breakfast is permitted per blockface.”

 Delete number 10 in its entirety, and insert the following in lieu thereof: